gjb2048/moodle-theme_essential/README.txt

 - FIX: Issue #422: Regression from #179 in the core_renderer.php file.
 - FIX: Issue #423: Forum floating buttons.
 - FIX: Issue #425: Copyright date localization.
+- FIX: Issue #432: Adjusted lang string for 'oldnavbardesc'.
+Thanks to Mathieu Pelletier (https://github.com/mkpelletier) for this.
 - FIX: Apply MDL-46183.
 - FIX: Apply MDL-45930.
 - FIX: Apply MDL-44907.
 - NEW: Issue #428: Add setting to customise header background image.
-Thanks to Jerome Charaoui for this.
+Thanks to Jerome Charaoui (https://github.com/jcharaoui) for this.

 New in 2.8.1
 ============